 Luisa Feline Freier is Assistant Professor in the Department of Social and Political Sciences at the Universidad del Pacifico in Lima, Peru.
 She holds a Ph.D. in Government from the London School of Economics.
 Her research focuses on immigration and refugee policies in Latin America and South-South migration to and within the region.

-Walker Dawson contributed reporting from Sao Paulo and Sao Luis, Brazil.Bernarda Zubrzycki contributed reporting from Buenos Aires.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+Walker Dawson contributed reporting from Sao Paulo and Sao Luis, Brazil.Bernarda Zubrzycki contributed reporting from Buenos Aires.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on African migration to South America?
 We would love to hear them.
 Scroll down to comment on this article.